 Tobias Graml, Claire-Michelle Loock, Michael Baeriswyl, Thorsten Staake

 We developed the energy efficiency website “Velix” in cooperation with an Austrian utility company to provide the company’s customers with feedback on their electricity consumption and to support them by presenting them with energy-saving tips.
 The website serves as the basis for an energy-saving campaign for the company and is available to all household customers, who can easily register online.
-To promote the website, the utility company informed its customers via its customer magazine and collaborated with a local media corporation that placed ads in newspapers and the news website.
+To promote the website, the utility company informed its customers via its customer magazine and collaborated with a local media corporation that placed ads in newspapers and the news websites.

 Velix combines energy record-keeping with game-like tasks.
 Customers receive bonus points that encourage them to read their electricity meter on a weekly basis and enter the readings online.
 The meter readings are checked for plausibility using an algorithm the utility employs to prevent incorrect data input in self-reading processes used for billing.
 Once the second meter reading has been entered, Velix calculates the corresponding energy consumption figures and provides each user with feedback intended to stimulate energy conservation (see Figure 1).